smoca-ag/m5stack_co2_sensor/Readme.md

 - We use it at our office to control a couple of exhaust / inlet pwm computer fans to keep the CO₂ level below 800 ppm.
 - We log the measurement results to a influxdb with a grafana dashboard.
 The grafana instance sends alerts to telegram for CO₂ levels above 800 ppm.

+## SCD4x
+There is a PCB in the PCB folder for SCD41 Support.
+The Code Supports transparently SCD40 and SCD30 at the moment.

 ## Contact

 If you have any suggestions for the project feel free to file an issue.
 If you want to build the device on a bigger scale / have any other development / prototyping needs, feel free to contact us: info@smoca.ch